 QuickTime Player is a built-in application on Macs.
 As its name indicates, it is a media player for Mac that can open a wide range of audio/video files.
 However, apart from being a player, it is a multifunctional program that provides many other features, including screen recording.

-If you are a Mac user who wants to record a Google Slides presentation, you can finish the task directly in QuickTime, without downloading other third-party software.
+So, for those who want to record a Google Slides presentation, it's an ideal option, as you don't need to download any third-party Mac screen recorder programs.
 Just click "File" > "New Screen Recording" to enable the recording feature, and then begin your task.
 For detailed instruction, you can refer to the following tutorial:

 Step 1.
 Launch QuickTime Player on your Mac, click "File", and select the "New Screen Recording" option from the drop-down menu.